schuhva/Music-Generation/doc/releases/1.06/Base_01.rst

-1.06 Rythem, Volumes and Ornaments
+1.06 Rhythm, Volumes and Ornaments
 ==================================

-Integrating the **dur** and **volume** arguments of the **Note()** funktion.
+Integrating the **dur** and **volume** arguments of the **Note()** function.

 Adding **Ornaments** to the melody.
-The same Onaments appers each or many notes.
-When a Melodic paatern is used several times on a diffrent hight it's called a Sequence.
+The same Ornament appears on each note.
+When a Melodic pattern is used several times on a different hight, it's called a Sequence.

 .. code:: python3